bluemarblepayroll/simmer/README.md

     last: CLASSIFIED
 ````

 This example specifies two fixtures: `hulk` and `iron_man`.
-Each will end up creating a record in the `agents` table with their respective attributes (columns.)
+Each will end up creating a record in the `agents` table with their respective attributes (columns).

 ##### Act Section